by Suzie Doscher, Self-help Author, Executive Coach and Life Coaching for Personal Development.

 It is most helpful and supportive and will increase your chances of successfully completing a change if you can engage the help of a friend or life coach.
-They will help you by being totally honest, motivate, encourage and in general offer the kind of support you will benefit from.
-Specifically how to offer this support varies from individual to individual so make sure you communicate clearly how you need them to be.
+They will help you by being totally honest, motivating, encouraging and in general offering the kind of support you will benefit from.
+How to best offer this support varies from individual to individual, so make sure you communicate clearly how you need them to be.

-The most successful way to approach changing a behavior pattern is to:
+An effective approach to changing a behavior pattern is to:

 “If you believe you can, or cannot – you are right”